 There were many other options.
 First, someone, anyone, could have pointed out that there was no probable cause to search the laptop e-mails.
 (Indeed, it was likely the result of an illegal search that the FBI even saw the Clinton e-mails on the laptop in the first place.)
 I know, the FBI ultimately got a search warrant from Commissioner Kevin Fox in Manhattan after the story was already front page news (what else was he supposed to do?), but most people who have reviewed the warrant conclude, as I do, that it does not give rise to probable cause to believe that evidence of a crime would be found on the laptop.
 Of course, knowing as we do that there was nothing incriminating on the laptop bolsters this view.
 What made anyone think otherwise?
 In the Commissioner’s defense, the FBI also failed to include in the warrant application all of the information regarding Abedin’s prior voluntary cooperation with the investigation, or the fact that no incriminating e-mails had been found in the prior investigation, information that the FBI had already made public in its lengthy report on the investigation published in September.
 But the real issue is whether, when they decided to seek a search warrant, the FBI had found anything at all to suggest that they would find evidence of a crime on the laptop.

 The only thing new in the search warrant affidavit is that there were e-mails between Clinton and her longtime aide Abedin on the laptop.
-What reason would anyone have to believe that those e-mails contained the Golden Ticket that Comey and his agents were seeking?
+What reason would anyone have to believe that those e-mails contained the “golden e-mails” that Comey and his agents were seeking?
 Remember, it wasn’t there.
 So what indication was there?
 We don’t have an answer from Comey or the sources informing the New York Times.
 And this is the big question that remains.

 What seems likely is that, as Comey wrote to Congress, the e-mails appeared to be “pertinent” to the investigation.
 Pertinent isn’t the same thing as probable cause.
 Probable means more than possible.
 It means you really think there is going to be something there.